networknt/light-doc/content/tutorial/eventuate/todo-list/rest-test.md

 }
 ```

-This request will send request which will call backe-end service to generate a "create todo" event and
-publish to event store.
+This request will send a request which will call back-end service to generate a "create todo" event and publish to event store.

 Event sourcing system will save the event into event store.

-CDC service will be triggered and will publish event to Kafka:
+CDC service will be triggered and will publish the event to Kafka:

-The request will publish a "CreateTodo" event and will save the entity/event to the event store mysql database.
+The request publishes a "CreateTodo" event and will save the entity/event to the event store MySQL database.

-we can use sql to verify:
+We can use mysql command line tool to verify:

 ```
 select * from entity;